QNilsson/Encircle-together-app/README.md

 Then run ```expo start``` to get the dev environment started.

+You will need to stop the environment to install packages.
+Use ```expo install <package_name>``` to install the package.
+It will link it where needed and ensure it plays properly with the metro bundler.

+If you want to remove a package, you can just use, ```npm/yarn uninstall <package_name>```.
+It won't matter to expo at all not to mention it doesn't have an uninstall command.

 ### iOS

-Download the Expo Go app from the App store and take a picture of the QR Code that pops up.
+Download the Expo Go app from the App store and use your camera app to scan the QR code that pops up.
 It will take you to the Expo Go app and build an app preview for you.

 ### Android